C Container Collection (CCC)

 );

-Note that any code written is only evaluated if the handle is Occupied and the container can deliver the user type T. This means any function calls are lazily evaluated in the closure scope.
+Note that any code written is only evaluated if the handle is Occupied and the container can deliver the user type.
+This means any function calls are lazily evaluated in the closure scope.

 ◆ CCC_array_tree_map_as